gregorybchris/myxa/README.md

 - Type references and recursive types
 - Upgrade across major versions

+### Want to support

 - Tuples

-### Want to support

 - Optional function parameters
 - Dev dependencies/groups/extras
 - Specifying extra indexes in package metadata
 - Integration with actual code

-### Will not support
+- Different upgrade behavior for libraries and applications
 - Greater than or equal to constraints
 - Upper bounds

+### Will not support

 - Semver patch versions

 ## Package name